-Not all marketing claims, no matter how glossy the campaign, are created equal.
+Not all marketing claims, no matter how glossy the campaign or famous the ambassador, are created equal.
 This is the message that the Federal Trade Commission (“FTC”) recently sent when it began paying out a whopping $21 million-plus to consumers that were misled by Lights of America Inc. The FTC filed suit against the California-based light bulb manufacturer in September 2010, alleging that it exaggerated the light output and life expectancy of its LED bulbs.

-More recently, the government entity mailed more than 430,000 checks totaling upwards of $10 million, the total amount that prepaid debit card company NetSpend agreed to pay up to settle an FTC lawsuit, accusing it of denying or delaying activation of consumers’ cards.
+More recently, the government entity mailed upwards of 430,000 checks totaling more than $10 million, the total amount that prepaid debit card company NetSpend agreed to pay up to settle an FTC lawsuit, accusing it of denying or delaying activation of consumers’ cards.

 Both multi-million dollar cases center on companies making false or deceptive marketing claims to consumers, and thereby, fall neatly within the FTC’s role as the nation’s consumer protection agency.
-So, too, does the rising promotion of an array of teas, shakes, and lollipops, which promise benefits, such as weight loss.
+Not only does the regulation of lightbulb and debit card marketing fall within the purview of the FTC, so, too, does the rising promotion of an array of weight loss products, such as those from Flat Tummy Co., which promises benefits, such as weight loss, thanks to its teas, shakes, and lollipops,

 In particular, Flat Tummy Co. says its products “reduce bloating, support your metabolism, cleanse your system, and improve digestion.”
-The Perth, Australia-based company, which manufactures in and distributes its products from New York rose to fame thanks to paid-for promotions by the Kardashian/Jenners and a handful of other celebrities and influencers, all of whom have boasted about the results of the “weight loss” teas and appetite suppressant lollipops.
+The 5-year old Perth, Australia-based company – which maintains a manufacturing and distribution hub in New York – rose to fame thanks to paid-for promotions by celebrities and influencers, all of whom have boasted about the results of the “weight loss” teas and appetite suppressant lollipops.

 Flat Tummy Co. joins FitTea, another popular Instagram-promoted brand that sells products containing ingredients, which it says have a “metabolism boosting effect.”
 Yet, neither company’s wellness warranties “have been evaluated by the Food and Drug Administration,” and as Steven Salzberg, a professor at the Johns Hopkins School of Medicine, told Forbes, chances are, these companies are likely peddling little more than “the classic dietary scam.”